Murdo-C/captainmurdo.github.io/_posts/2022-1-3-long-live-web3.md

 I’ve spent more than I wish to admit on various profile picture-based communities / memberships (Woodies, Grim Syndicate, and ThorGuards to name a few).
 Each is seeking to share the collective value of the associated IP in different ways but the community within each is welcoming, supportive, and knowledgable.
 [Woodies](https://www.woodiesnft.com) raised [$217,000](https://trees.org/post/woodiesnft/) for woodland charities and has created a phone-based AR game to get the community active outdoors; the Grim Syndicate has released the original art files for user owned Grims, resulting in dozens of remixes and riffs; [ThorGuards](https://www.thorguards.com) is granting users exclusive access to new DeFi projects.

 And using these tools unlocks memorable experiences that genuinely improve accessibility and reduce the friction to use new services.
-With wallets acting as the core block for web3 activity, users can try new services with a simple QR code scan.
+With wallets acting as the core block for web3 activity, users can try new services with a simple QR code scan or 'connect' permission.

 ![MetaMask Login flow](/images//mm-login.gif)